-The timing and temperature charts in this guide, as well as all the FAQs and basic instructions, are part of our brand-new partnership with Anova, the makers of our favorite sous-vide circulator, the Anova Precision Cooker.
+The timing and temperature charts in this guide, as well as all the FAQs and basic instructions, are part of our partnership with Anova, the makers of our favorite sous-vide circulator, the Anova Precision Cooker.
 You can download the Anova Precision Cooker App (it's free) to grab all this information right off your phone or tablet while you're cooking.
-And, if you've got an Anova Precision Cooker, you can even control it directly from the app via Bluetooth.
+And, if you've got an Anova Precision Cooker, you can even control it directly from the app via Bluetooth and WiFi.

 You might ask, why sous-vide a hamburger?
 It's one of the simplest foods to make using traditional methods, so does precision cooking really have anything to bring to the table?
 Well, yes and no. For smaller burgers—five ounces or less—I don't recommend sous-vide cooking.
 Simply grilling or cooking the burger on a griddle will get you excellent results.